-Liver metastases refers to when a cancer that originally formed in another part of the body spreads to the liver.
+Liver metastases are cancerous tumors that have spread to the liver from another part of the body where the cancer originated.
 Some healthcare professionals may call liver metastases “secondary liver cancer.”

 The cancer cells that develop in liver metastases are not cells from the liver.
-They are cells from the part of the body where the cancer originated.
+They are cells from the part of the body where the cancer first developed.

-Because the cancer has spread to the liver from another part of the body, a doctor may refer to liver metastases as stage 4 or advanced cancer.
+Since the cancerous tumors have spread to the liver from another part of the body, a doctor may refer to liver metastases as stage 4, or advanced cancer.

 The swelling can cause an obstruction to blood and bile flow.
 When this occurs, a person may experience symptoms such as: